Search This Blog

 Be True To Your School brought out a local high school's championship cheerleading team for a fun performance.
 After some pretty cheesy, clearly rehearsed "banter," The Everly Brothers join The Beach Boys on stage to sing Don't Worry Baby and Wake Up, Little Susie.

-The Beach Boys then make the audiences swoon to Surfer Girl before picking up the pace with Come Go With Me.
+The Beach Boys then make the audience swoon to Surfer Girl before picking up the pace with Come Go With Me.
 A brief video featuring the band members retelling memories of how the band came together leads to the introduction of Grammy winner Jeffrey Osbourne to sing a soulful God Only Knows.

 For some reason, Joe Piscopo reappears on stage dressed as Bruce Springsteen to parody Springsteen's Born in the USA with "Surf in the USA."